 - Binge eating while conscious that the eating pattern is abnormal

 - Fear of not being able to stop eating when you want

 - Binging that occurs on average one day a week for at least three months

 - Self-loathing thoughts following the binge

-Binge eating among men and women is associated with significant levels of emotional distress, negative health consequences including Type 2 diabetes, heart disease, sleep apnea, anxiety, depression and work productivity impairment.
+Binge eating among men and women is associated with significant levels of emotional distress, and negative health consequences including Type 2 diabetes, heart disease, sleep apnea, anxiety, depression, and work productivity impairment.

 Steps to Take to Overcome a Binge Eating Disorder

 Binge eating may be especially difficult to overcome since food is a necessary part of life.
-Unlike those with a drug problem or smoking addiction, binge eaters cannot just eliminate food from their life.
+Unlike those with a drug problem or smoking addiction, people with binge eating disorder cannot just eliminate food from their life.